RESC/SERC Transition Resource Counselor Initiative

 changes that were initiated during the grant period.

-This initiative is made possible through funding provided by BRS.
-It is a collaborative partnership between the Bureau of Rehabilitation Services, the Connecticut State Department of Education (CSDE), the Regional Educational Service Centers (ACES, CES, CREC, EASTCONN, EDUCATION CONNECTION, LEARN), the Connecticut Parent Advocacy Center (CPAC), and the State Education Resource Center (SERC).
+Funding was provided by BRS and was a collaborative partnership between the Bureau of Rehabilitation Services, the Connecticut State Department of Education (CSDE), the Regional Educational Service Centers (ACES, CES, CREC, EASTCONN, EDUCATION CONNECTION, LEARN), the Connecticut Parent Advocacy Center (CPAC), and the State Education Resource Center (SERC).

 - work with families and LEAs in their catchment areas to assist students in being better prepared to access competitive employment opportunities